-In a previous post we dealt with the concept of management by exception.
-As explained more fully in that post, a small business owner can benefit in multiple ways from being alerted to important exceptions to the norm by the company's inventory management and accounting ERP software.
+A small business owner can benefit in multiple ways from being alerted to important exceptions via the company's inventory management and accounting ERP software.
 Here are 3 good examples of exception reports that can help the owner (or managers) of a wholesale / distribution business to identify issues in a timely manner, without having to wade through all the routine transaction detail.
 Note that this article assumes that these reports are generated and sent automatically at the requisite intervals.

 1. Price and Margin Exceptions